-I am an Assistant Professor in the School of Information Sciences in the College of Communication and Information at The University of Tennessee Knoxville.
+I am the CCI Board of Visitors Assistant Professor in the School of Information Sciences in the College of Communication and Information at The University of Tennessee Knoxville.
 I am also a Joint Faculty Assistant Professor in The Bredesen Center's Data Science and Engineering program, a Founding Fellow of the CCI Information Integrity Institute, an Affiliate of the Center for National Security and Foreign Affairs at the Baker School for Public Policy and Public Affairs, and co-director of The MeLa Lab, a multi-university lab that works on problems related to online news and media.

 My background is in Computer Science.
 Hence, methodologically, I am most experienced in using computational methods from natural language processing, network science, and machine learning on digital trace data.
-However, I often employ qualitative methods on digital trace data and survey data, as well as design human experiments, to aid my research.
+However, I often design human experiments and employ qualitative methods on both digital trace data and survey data to aid my research.

 Email: bhorne6 at utk dot edu